-(a) During the three-month period ended June 30, 2008, certain placement agents who received warrants to purchase our common stock in connection with a November 2003 financing exercised a total of 253,261 warrants on a cashless basis in exchange for issuance of 164,237 shares of our common stock.
-The issuances of the shares and warrants to the placement agents were exempt from registration under Sections 4(2) and 4(6) of the Securities Act and Regulation D.
+- (a) During the three-month period ended September 30, 2008, a placement agent who received warrants to purchase our common stock in connection with a November 2003 financing exercised a total of 391,304 warrants with an exercise price of \$0.28 per share on a cashless basis in exchange for issuance of 234,782 shares of our common stock.
+In addition, an investor who received warrants to purchase our common stock in connection with the November 2003 financing exercised a total of 200,200 warrants with an exercise price of \$0.28 per share in exchange for issuance of 200,200 shares of our common stock, and we realized gross proceeds of \$56,000.
+The issuances of the shares and warrants to the placement agents and investors were exempt from registration under Sections 4(2) and 4(6) of the Securities Act and Regulation D. - (b) During the three-month period ended September 30, 2008, we issued 52,500 shares of our common stock pursuant to agreements with two investor advisory services firms as partial payment for their services under the agreements.
+The issuance of these shares was exempt from registration under Sections 4(2) and 4(6) of the Securities Act and Regulation D.